It may be true. It is much of a surprise than Islam drew postulations from Christianity.Continue

 what a beautiful feeling it is to be awakened from a deep psychosis into a world that makes perfect sense where fact,logic and reason prevail......where all the years of indoctrination melt away.......have a beautiful day to each and everyone!

 When it comes to irritants, religious recruiters rank two steps lower than telemarketers on my tolerance scale.
 Making assumptions about anyone’s spiritual condition is not only presumptuous, but is borderline dangerous, as proselytizers have no way of judging the mental state of those they approach.
-In a…Continue
+In a multicultural society, discussions of religion are more complicated…Continue

 I'm still here.
 Still in Mississippi.
 Still surrounded and outnumbered by ignorance.